 With email notification, people may choose to be notified about Holds Available or Overdues via email instead of by phone or paper notices.
 If you check your email frequently and are interested in receiving email notification, you may ask staff to add your email address to your library card record.

 Some people use free, web-based email accounts to receive their messages.
 These email providers sometimes employ sophisticated filtering technology to separate "spam" email from other email.
 Depending on the service you use, and the filtering you've specified, our messages to you may be automatically deleted before you ever see them.
 For more information and troubleshooting ideas, contact staff at your local library.

 |children’s material||no fines|

 Fines are based on material type, not on the type of card used for checking out.
 If fines over $20 have accrued, checkout privileges will be suspended until the balance is paid in full.

 Patrons are responsible for library materials checked out on their library card.
 Charges will be assessed for lost, stolen or damaged items.
 The charges would need to be paid in order to continue checking out.
+If a lost item is found and returned, the time limit for a refund is 6 months after the item has changed to a Lost status.
+Overdue charges will still apply.
 Madison Public Library does not accept replacements in place of payment.